 Email email@example.com to get a list of providers.

-You can apply to the register of apprenticeship training providers at any time.
+You can find guidance on how to apply to the register of apprenticeship training providers.

 As an approved ITT provider, you will be exempt from certain parts of the application process.